fliglio/fliglio-consul-demo/README.md

-# Fliglio Consul Demo App
+# Fliglio Consul App

+see [fliglio consul vagrant](https://github.com/fliglio/fliglio-consul-vagrant) for instructions on testing this in a vagrant cluster with consul running

 ## Install